mermaid-js/mermaid/docs/overview/n00b-overview.md

 **Mermaid definitions**

->These are the instrunctions for how the diagram is to rendered, written in mermaid, which is based on Markdown.
+>These are the instructions for how the diagram is to rendered, written in mermaid, which is based on Markdown.
 These can be found inside `<div>` tags, with the `class=mermaid`.

 ```html
  <div class="mermaid">